pyarmak/entrada-1x-docs/docs/developer/namespace.md

 ## Communities

 Entrada has many moving parts, and understanding what's available to you as a developer will go a long way to learning Entrada.
-This page covers the Global Namespace for the Community system.
+This page covers the global namespace for the Community system.

 **Variables**